-- competitive bids or public auction and the items shall be available on a first-come basis;

-- (vi) Only United States postal

-money orders, certified

-checks, cashiers' checks, or

-cash shall be accepted

-for sales of surplus

-property unless approved by

-the designated property

-custodian or for sales of

-less than one hundred

-dollars;

-- (D) Sale in accordance to one of the methods and requirements described in subparagraph (C)(i) thru (iv), or disposal to dealers for recycling, salvaging, or scrap;

-- (E) Donation to the following organizations, provided the designated property custodian makes a written justification, approved by the head of the department, or the head of any board, commission, agency, bureau, or office of the State, that the donation would be advantageous to the State:

-- (i) City or county agency within the State; or

-- (ii) "A nonprofit tax-exempt charitable activity" is defined as an institution or organization whose earnings are used to help the poor or needy, and no part of the net earnings of which are used or is applied to the benefit of any private shareholder or individual and has been held to be tax-exempt under the provisions of the Federal Internal Revenue Code and the State of Hawaii tax laws;
+- (G) [E] Donation to the following organizations, provided the designated property custodian makes a written justification, approved by the [chief procurement officer,] head of the department, or the head of any board, commission, agency, bureau, or office of the State, that the donation would be advantageous to the State: - (i) City or county agency within the State; or - (ii) "A nonprofit tax-exempt charitable activity" is defined as an institution or organization whose earnings are used to help the poor or needy, and no part of the net earnings of which are used or is applied to the benefit of any private shareholder or individual and has been held to be tax-exempt under the provisions of the Federal Internal Revenue Code and the State of Hawaii tax laws;

+[(H)](F) Cannibalize the

-- (F) Cannibalize the usable parts and destroy, dispose in trash bin, incinerator, or landfill.
+usable parts and destroy,

+dispose in trash bin,

+incinerator, or landfill.
-- (3) Any weapon, if not transferred to

-another statutorily authorized state agency in accordance with section 3-130-9, shall be disposed of as follows, and the supporting documents shall be attached to the disposal application or certificate of disposal:

-(A) Traded or sold to a federally licensed firearm dealer; or

-(B) Donated to the local police department.

-(b) No state property shall be given or loaned to any individual or non-government organization; however, a state agency may furnish state property to a private contractor to facilitate the performance of services for the State by the contractor, so long as the agency includes a provision for the furnished state property in the procurement document.

-(c) Approval for disposal of controlled items and supplies shall be obtained from the designated property custodian of the items and state agencies shall be responsible for maintaining adequate records to account for the disposal of such items.

-(d) Whenever any designated property custodian desires to dispose or remove any equipment, weapon, or real property from their inventory, other than by transfer to another state agency, the designated property custodian must, before the action, submit a written disposal application to the head of the department, or the head of any board, commission, agency, bureau, or office of the State requesting approval of the requested disposition.
-[Eff 12/15/95; am and comp 6/9/01; am and comp 11/15/01; am and comp 11/8/02; am and comp AUG 21 2016] (Auth: HRS §\$103D-202, 103D-1202) (Imp: HRS §103D-1202)
+- (3) Any weapon, if not transferred to another statutorily authorized state agency in accordance with section 3-130-9, shall be disposed of as follows, and the supporting documents shall be attached to the disposal application or certificate of disposal: - (A) Traded or sold to a federally licensed firearm dealer; or - (B) Donated to the local police department. - (b) No state property shall be given or loaned to any individual or non-government organization; however, a state agency may furnish state property to a private contractor to facilitate the performance of services for the State by the contractor, so long as the agency includes a provision for the furnished state property in the procurement document. - (c) Approval for disposal of controlled items and supplies shall be obtained from the designated property custodian of the items and state agencies shall be responsible for maintaining adequate records to account for the disposal of such items. - (d) Whenever any designated property custodian desires to dispose or remove any equipment, weapon, or real property from their inventory, other than by transfer to another state agency, the designated property custodian must, before the action, submit a written disposal application to the [chief procurement officer] head of the department, or the head of any board, commission, agency, bureau, or office of the State requesting approval of the requested disposition.
+[Eff 12/15/95; am and comp 6/9/01; am and comp 11/15/01; am and comp 11/8/02; am and comp AUG 21 2016 [Auth: HRS §\$103D-202, 103D-1202) (Imp: HRS §103D-1202)

-§3-130-11 Disposal application. (a) Disposal applications shall be submitted to the head of the department, or the head of any board, commission, agency, bureau, or office of the State for approval, and if the application has been approved:
+\$3-130-11 Disposal application. (a)

+Disposal applications shall be submitted [intriplicate] to the [chief procurement officer]

+head of the department, or the head of any

+board, commission, agency, bureau, or office

+of the State for approval, and if the

+application has been approved:

-- (1) The original shall be retained by the head of the department, or the head of any board, commission, agency, bureau, or office of the State; and - (2) Two copies shall be returned to the applying department's fiscal office, which in turn shall keep one copy and forward the other copy to the applying agency.
+- The original shall be retained by the [chief procurement officer;] head of the department, or the head of any board, commission, agency, bureau, or office of the State; and - Two copies shall be returned to the applying department's fiscal office, which in turn shall keep one copy and forward the other copy to the applying agency.